mymatsubara/cheatsheet-js/src/cheatsheet/en/function.md

 console.log(sum2(1, 2));
 ```

 Arrow function have some other minor differences.
-For more informations check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions#arrow_functions).
+For more information check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions#arrow_functions).

 ## function references